productteams/kaldi-hugo-cms-template-archcabin/site/content/products.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first night I slept in an ArchCabin I was amazed at how spacious it was, I couldn’t even believe I had paid for all       that space for all those years and not been travelling.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
+      ArchCabin is the place to go if you want the best quality small homes.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make great housing a part of your life.
+Choose one of our monthly subscription plans to receive great house at your doorstep.
     Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the single person.
       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"
         - One or two varieties of beans"
       plan: Small
       price: '50'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Great for couples who need a little more room'
       items:
         - 6 lbs of coffee per month
         - Green or roasted beans
         - Up to 4 different varieties of beans
       plan: Big
       price: '80'
-    - description: Want a few tiny batches from different varieties?
+    - description: Want more room?
 Try our custom plan
       items:
         - Whatever you need
-        - Green or roasted beans
+        - 1,2 or 3 ArchCabins linked together
         - Unlimited varieties
       plan: Custom
       price: '?'